Wild quotient surface singularities whose dual graphs are not star-shaped: Local fundamental groups

 Consider the commutative diagram of monoids and groups

 Here $P^\gp\subset Q^\gp\subset\ZZ\oplus\ZZ$ is the unique intermediate group whose index $[\ZZ\oplus\ZZ:Q^\gp]$ is a $p$-power, and that the other index $[Q^\gp:P^\gp]$ is prime to $p$.
 Recall once more that $p\geq 1$ denotes the characteristic exponent of the residue field $R/\maxid_R$.
 The monoid $Q$ is defined by demanding that the square on the right is cartesian.
-It is sharp and fs, compare the arguments for Proposition \ref{properties P}.
+This $Q$ is sharp and fs, compare the arguments for Corollary \ref{properties P}.
 We now define rings

 This gives finite extensions $R\subset R'\subset R''$ between complete local noetherian rings.